Kenny defeats the auld enemy

 1974 - Ex-reserves forward Steven Gillespie was born in Liverpool.
 He never made our first team and is now with League Two side Fleetwood Town.

 1977 – Austrian keeper Alex Manninger was born in Salzburg.
-He signed from Augsburg on a free transfer last July, so far featuring on the bench on just four occasions.
+He signed from Augsburg on a free transfer in July 2016, featuring on the bench on just four occasions before retiring at the end of the season.

 More international goalscorers